PerchCMS/Solutions/development/how-do-i-get-help.md

 ## Still stuck?
 Where should you post?

-If you don’t find your answer in the docs, then post to either the [forum](http://support.grabaperch.com/index.php?pg=forums) or raise a [ticket](http://support.grabaperch.com/).
+If you don’t find your answer in the docs, then post to the [forum](http://forum.grabaperch.com/forum).
 If you have an install/upgrade issue or something is broken on your live site then raise a support ticket.

 If you have a question about how to do something, then the forum is the place to post.